-Generally, lenders check these factors when deciding if you qualify and setting your interest rate:
+Generally, lenders check these factors when deciding your interest rate:

 - Your credit score: Borrowers typically need a credit score in the mid-600s to qualify for a debt consolidation loan, and a higher score may help you get a lower interest rate.

 - Your DTI ratio: Your debt-to-income (DTI) ratio shows lenders how much of your monthly income goes toward debt payments.
 Lenders tend to look for a lower DTI ratio.

 - Income: The lender will verify your employment and check that you earn enough to make payments.

 If you don’t quite meet the credit requirements, you may be able to find a lender that’s willing to extend you a loan, although you may get a higher interest rate.
 If you’re in this situation, consider adding a co-signer to the loan.
 This person promises to take over payments if you fall behind — so they should understand what’s involved before saying yes.

 How to apply for a debt consolidation loan

 There’s a little legwork involved, but taking these steps will be worth it if it saves you money:

 - Understand your finances.
 A strong credit score gives you a better chance of qualifying for a debt consolidation loan and getting a good interest rate.
 Check your credit score before applying to see if it needs work.